indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 - They are split into 3 Groups: Offensive, Defensive and Support skills
 	- Offensive Skills can be sub-classed into 2 broad groups: "Rulers" and "Emperors"
 		- All Elements have a "Ruler" and an "Emperor" variation.
 For example, "Ruler of Darkness" only applies when the digimon using the skill is a Darkness-attribute digimon
 			- Attributes also have a "Ruler" and an "Emperor" skill, but the "Rulers" are instead called "Master", such as "Vaccine Master".
-Attribute Emperors are still "Emperors", such as "Vaccine Emperor"
+Attribute Emperors are still "Emperors", such as "Vaccine Emperor".
+			- The Attribute Memory Skills are weaker compared to the Element Memory Skills
+				- For example, Ruler of Darkness Highest/Lv.4 is a 20% increase, while Vaccine Master Highest/Lv.4 is 15%.
 		- Rulers are Skill Damage increasing Memory Skills, while Emperors are Critical Damage increasing Memory Skills.
 			- Unfortunately for AA DPS, Emperors are not that good to use (at the time of this guide's writing) and should not be aimed for.
 		- Outside of the Rulers and Emperors, they also exists "Last Effort", but unfortunately due to the strict conditions of the Skill, it is a very situational Memory Skill to have and use.